shaloo/docs.arcana/docs/concepts/authsdk.md

   * Developers can configure user onboarding options and allow users to log in easily with a familiar Web2-like login experience via authentication providers and passwordless login
   * Users can easily onboard Web3 apps without having to manage keys and secrets
-  * Developers have a choice to enable plug-and-play authentication in the application with a single line of code or build customized UI that calls social and passwordless login functions of the Auth SDK
+  * Developers have a choice to enable plug-and-play authentication in the application with a single line of code or build customized UI that calls social and passwordless login functions of the {{config.extra.arcana.sdk_name}}

 **Web3 Wallet Operations**